pronetware-it/DevOps_for_-Unix/linux-base/Task-2/README.md

    present in it, what users exist on the system?
 Specify several pseudo-users, how to define them?
 2) What are the uid ranges?
 What is UID?
 How to define it?

+   - A UID (user identifier) is a number assigned by Linux to each user on the system.
+     This number is used to identify the user to the system and to determine which system resources the user can access.

+   - UID 0 (zero) is reserved for the root.
+   - UIDs 1–99 are reserved for other predefined accounts.
+   - UID 100–999 are reserved by system for administrative and system accounts.
+   - UID 1000+ are used for user accounts.

+   - GIDs are stored in the /etc/passwd file

+3) What is GID?
+How to define it?

    - Groups in Linux are defined by GIDs (group IDs).

    - GID 0 (zero) is reserved for the root group.